s2l1/Headless-Samourai-Dojo/README.md

 We now need to check if all connections are truly routed over Tor.

 Verify operations in the debug.log file.
-You should see your onion address after about one minute.
 ```
 cat ~/.bitcoin/debug.log | grep --max-count=11 tor
 cat ~/.bitcoin/debug.log | grep --max-count=3 Init